 The first setting will remove everything from your page: header, footer, sidebar, comments.
 All you have left is a blank page which gives you a full control over your layout.
 This layout is suitable for creating a landing page.

-The third setting will only remove the sidebar from your layout.
-You can choose this if your theme doesn’t offer the No Sidebar option.
+The third setting will only remove sidebar from your layout.
+You can choose this if your WordPress theme doesn’t offer the No Sidebar option.
 The other elements and layout styling will not be affected.

-Although a sidebar is helpful for placing widgets, sometimes you need to remove it from your template to get a better website appearance.
+Although a sidebar in WordPress is helpful for placing widgets, sometimes you need to remove it from your template to get a better website appearance.
 We have provided you with 3 actionable guides, kindly choose the most appropriate one(s) for your needs.